Do you plan to learn Kanji soon in the future? Are you looking for a good Kanji book to study?

 Other Suggestions?

 Do you have a Kanji book that especially helped you?
 Then, please leave them in the comment area.
 That will be helpful information to other learners.
-I may even take a look at it myself and add the review here. ?
+I may even take a look at it myself and add the review here.

 Not ready for Kanji yet?

 No need to rush to Kanji if you are still learning Hiragana & Katakana.
-Those two are most essential for your Japanese learning journey.
+Those two are essential for your Japanese learning journey.

 The Complete Hiragana Lesson HERE.